|The Tower of London.|

-“You are not only responsible for what you say, but also for what you do not say.”
+You are not only responsible for what you say, but also for what you do not say.

 The interrelated decryptions of the Enigma Variations Ciphers are mutually consistent and reinforcing, erecting an elaborate yet rational set of solutions to one of musicology’s enduring mysteries.
 With so many ciphers pinpointing the same answers, there is no room for doubt.
-The ciphers are genuine, so the answers must be true and correct.
+The ciphers are genuine, and on that basis, we may be confident that the answers they encode are true and accurate.
+These solutions to Elgar’s enigmas are highly unpalatable to secular scholars like Julian Rushton who reflexively attribute them to coincidence, confirmation bias, and even contrivance.
+Ultimately the only thing that is contrived is Rushton’s vacuous and flawed objections.
+Like the Bible they routinely disparage, academics contend the Enigma ciphers and their decryptions must all be concocted in some elaborate ruse to misinform and mislead rather than to enlighten and guide.
+If the ciphers are merely the product of an overactive or determined imagination, how then does one account for their precise and consistent solutions?
 The secret melody to the Enigma Variations is Ein feste Burg by Martin Luther.
-The secret friend of Variation XIII is Jesus Christ, Elgar’s inspiration behind not only the Enigma Variations but also to his sacred oratorios: The Light of Life, The Dream of Gerontius, The Apostles, and The Kingdom.
+The secret friend of Variation XIII is Jesus Christ, Elgar’s inspiration behind not only the Enigma Variations but also his sacred oratorios (The Light of Life, The Dream of Gerontius, The Apostles, and The Kingdom) and Violin Concerto in B minor.
 To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.

 Post a Comment